jadecobra/python_tdd_exercises/source/functions/functions_w_input.rst

   - If I use ``*something`` in a :ref:`function definition<how to make a function that takes input>`, it takes any number of :ref:`positional arguments<test_positional_arguments>` as a tuple_ (anything in parentheses ``( )`` separated by a comma).
   - If I use ``**something`` in a :ref:`function definition<how to make a function that takes input>`, it takes any number of :ref:`keyword arguments<test_keyword_arguments>` as a :ref:`dictionary<what is a dictionary?>` (any key-value pairs in curly braces ``{ }`` separated by commas).

-:ref:`How many questions can you answer about functions?<questions about functions>`
+:ref:`How many questions can you answer about functions?<questions about functions that take input>`

 ----